dansmyers/IntroToCS/README.md

 Rather than calculating your score as number of points on a 0-100 scale, your grade will be based on attaining **satisfactory** performance on a bundle of assignments.
 This approach is called **Specifications Grading** or **Contract Grading** and it has several advantages over the traditional 0-100 based points system.

-If you achieve satisfactory performance on enough assigments, described in more detail below, you'll receive a baseline grade of **B** for the course.
-This demonstrates that you have engaged with the material and met the basic learning outcomes for the class.
-To get a higher grade, you can do more work that shows greater mastery of the course learning outcomes.

 ### Labs
 You must be registered for a section of CMS 120L.
 You'll receive the **same grade** for both CMS 120 and CMS 120L.